nesi/hpc_training/_lessons/maui-and-mahuika/06-software-modules.md

 ### Requesting software installs

-To request that we install a scientific application (either a new application, or a new version of an already installed application), please [email our support team](mailto:support@nesi.org.nz?subject=New software request).
+To request that we install a scientific application (either a new application, or a new version of an already installed application), please [file a ticket](https://support.nesi.org.nz/hc/en-gb/requests/new) with the subject
+*"New software request"*.
 In your message, please provide the following information:

 * Why would you like us to install this software package?
 * What is the name and version number of the software you would like installed?